 You can provide your own services in the meshMarketplace via the Marketplace Development.
 The functionality is currently only available for Customer Admins.
 You can provide your service (e.g. databases, message brokers, filesystems, etc) by implementing the Open Service Broker API.
 Your implementation of an application that manages these services is called a Service Broker.
 Services provided by you can be consumed by other users of the meshPortal.
 A short overview and some specifics that should be considered when writing a Service Broker for the meshMarketplace are described here.

 You can find the Marketplace Development in your meshCustomer Account Area.
 Via the Service Broker section in the navigation on the left, you get to the maintenance area for your service brokers.
 You can register and publish your Service Broker.
 Analytics screens that provide you with Usage and Logging Data are also available.

 Register your Service Broker

 Registering your Service Broker does not publish your Service Broker directly for all users.
 Initially only your meshCustomer will have access to this Service Broker.
 We call this type of Service Broker a private Service Broker.
 It allows you to test and develop your Service Broker via the meshMarketplace development from the first steps on.
-A new Marketplace Location for your Customer will be available for your projects after registering a Service Broker.
+A new Marketplace Platform for your Customer will be available for your projects after registering a Service Broker.
 When you select it for a project, your own Marketplace will be available on the project.